brickventory/lego-labels/README.md

 ![label measurements](label-template_62x13.png)

-The labels use the **Chalet London** and **Chalet New York** fonts, which are the fonts used on the original LEGO boxes.
+The labels use the **Chalet London 1960** and **Chalet New York 1960** fonts, which are the fonts used on the original LEGO boxes.
 You can find the font files in the `/font` folder.
 ## Image creation

 Use the `makebrickimage.sh` script located in the `/bin` folder.
 It uses the ldraw library and the ldview programm.